PatrickJODonnell/SpaceXPipeline/README.md

 <div>
 <h1>SpaceXPipeline</h1>
 <p>Welcome to the repository for the SpaceX Data Pipeline project for Bear Cognition!
-See below for operating procedures, pipeline architecture, data partitioning strategies, and a report on SpaceX data insights!</p>
+See below for operating procedures, pipeline architecture, data partitioning strategies, AWS resourece setup, and a report on SpaceX data insights!</p>
 </div>
 <div>
 <h2>Operating procedures</h2>